-Musician Edi Morosin, with the help of designer Mauricio Ferlin, entered the world of the hospitality business for a short while, and same as Dock Holiday, he earned a legendary place with osteria Ćuk/Scops Owl.
-Although it was open for only two years – from 2001 until 2003 – that tavern, situated in the central Istria, in Savičenta, became the epicenter of cultural life where terrific concerts and literary events took place.
-Between those two, the band Gustafi had rehearsals open to the public.
-At the eighth Fair, this place hosted a poetry marathon within the scope of the program PEN in Pula, where thirty international guests - PEN members gathered. Ćuk was synonymous not only with the best parties of the Fair - unrivaled to this very day, where Berti Goldstein stood out with his rock’n’roll dancing skills, and Don Branko Zbutega with his couseries - but it was also famous for great sausages and cabbage.
+Musician Edi Morosin, with the help of designer Mauricio Ferlin, entered the world of the hospitality business for a short while, and same as Dock Holiday, he earned a legendary place with tavern Ćuk/Scops Owl.
+Although it was open for only two years – from 2001 until 2003 – that tavern, located in central Istria, in Savičenta, became an urban cultural centre where terrific concerts and literary events took place.
+Between those two, in the tavern, the band Gustafi had rehearsals open to the public.
+At the eighth Fair, this place hosted a poetry marathon within the scope of the program PEN in Pula, where thirty international guests - PEN members gathered. Ćuk was synonymous not only with the best parties of the Fair - unrivaled to this very day, where Berti Goldstein stood out with his rock’n’roll dancing skills, and Don Branko Zbutega with his small talk - but it was also famous for great sausages and cabbage.

 Doručak s autorom – Breakfast With the Author

-Nutritionists claim that breakfast is the most important meal, and the gourmands add – only until lunch.
-As the list of its participants, too long to be published in full, testifies, Breakfast With the Author is one of the most important and seemingly the simplest programs of the Fair.
+Nutritionists claim that breakfast is the most important meal, and the gourmets add – only until lunch.
+Breakfast With the Author, As the list of its participants, too long to be published in full, testifies, is one of the most important and seemingly the simplest programs of the Fair.
 Simplicity is, of course, the product of ingenuity– first of Vojo Šiljak, the program host who gave the Breakfast its form and standardized it, and then his successor Aljoša Pužar, who upgraded it terrifically.
-As odd as it might sound, at the Fair a good beginning, and a good breakfast makes a good ending.
-That’s why each of them is exquisite.
-Vojo and Aljoša hosted breakfasts not only with almost all the best writers of this part of the world but also with the Nobel Prize winners, most prominent European philosophers, female writers who left a deep mark in the history of literature, journalists who guard the honor of their corrupted profession, musicians, artists, film directors, legendary authors of graphic novels…All in all, local and global all-stars authors’ team.
+As odd as it might sound, at the Fair each day is known for its morning and Breakfast, that's why each day is good.
+Vojo and Aljoša hosted Breakfasts not only with almost all the best writers of this part of the world but also with the Nobel Prize winners, most prominent European philosophers, female writers who left a deep mark in the history of literature, journalists who guard the honor of their corrupted profession, musicians, artists, film directors, legendary authors of graphic novels…All in all, local and global all-stars authors’ team.

 Dževad - Dzevad Karahasan

-Leipziger Buchmesse is older even than the famed Frankfurt Book Fair, its place engraved on the map of European and world literature.
-The number of yearly visitors that come to Leipzig because of books is larger than Croatia’s population, and all of those that deem themselves important for unfounded reasons easily learn how insignificant and small they are.
+Leipzig Book Fair, Leipziger Buchmesse, is even older than the famous Frankfurt Book Fair, and, along with it, engraved on the map of European and world literature.
+The number of yearly visitors who come to Leipzig because of books is larger than Croatia’s population, and there, all of those who deem themselves important for unfounded reasons easily learn how insignificant and small they are.
 On the other hand, the greatness of those who are considered important for a reason, will be confirmed in Leipzig.
-The same year that the Book Fair(y) in Istria was presented in Leipzig, a Bosnian-Herzegovinian writer and frequent visitor of Istria, the late Dževad Karahasan won the Leipzig Book Award for European Understanding.
+The same year that the Book Fair(y) in Istria was presented in Leipzig, the Bosnian-Herzegovinian writer and frequent visitor of Istria, the late Dževad Karahasan won the Leipzig Book Award for European Understanding.
 As one of the participants in the presentation of the Book Fair(y), he announced it, in front of numerous journalists, as: “Pula hedonistische buchmesse”.
-The mastery of telling the great truth in just three words.
+Masterfully expressing the great truth with only three words.

 Đak - Student

-From the cradle to the grave the most beautiful is the school age, in December, in Pula.
-Monte Librić, Pop Reading, Hop Reading, PULiculAr Reform – all of those are programs dedicated to the students of elementary and high schools that visit the Fair in an organized manner, and leave it as future readers, keeping the connection with the Fair without any coercion from the teachers.
+From the cradle to the grave the most beautiful age is the school age, in December, in Pula.
+Monte Librić, Pop Reading, Hop Reading, PULiculAr Reform – all are programs dedicated to the students of elementary and high schools who visit the Fair in an organized manner, and leave it as future readers, maintaining the connection with the Fair without any coercion from their teachers.
 The program At the Uni at Noon is a natural follow-up of the intention to create a new audience for the good ol’ book.

 Eco – Umberto Eco

-A semiotician, a linguist, a translator, a communicologist, a scientist, one of the most translated today’s writers, and one of the greatest minds of the last century, Umberto Eco, participated in the 12th Book Fair(y) in Istria.
-First and full four days of the Fair, everything evolved around a galactic rose, a genius for whom that was the first, and unfortunately, the last appearance in Croatia and who he proved to be a neighbor capable of sharing what is not simple to understand or accept as a joint exploration.
+A semiotician, a linguist, a translator, a communicologist, a scientist, one of the most translated writers of today, and one of the greatest minds of the last century, Umberto Eco, participated in the 12th Book Fair(y) in Istria.
+For the first and full four days of the Fair, everything evolved around a planetary rose, a genius for whom that was the first, and unfortunately, the last appearance in Croatia and who proved to be a neighbor capable of sharing what is not easy to understand or accept as a collective exploration.

-He participated in several programs of the festival, the most unforgettable of them being Work in Progress/Lavori in Corso in which he analyzed, together with Claudio Magris and twenty-some of his European translators, how the tales of beauty and islands, hidden in his original works in Italian, are read in each of those languages.
+He participated in several programs of the festival, the most unforgettable being Work in Progress/Lavori in Corso in which he analyzed, together with Claudio Magris and twenty or so European translators of his work, how the tales of beauty and islands, hidden in his original works in Italian, are read in each of those languages.
 Because of Eco, the audience in Pula stood in lines, it was almost impossible to reach the stage, while the journalists’ camera flashes lit up the Fair like never before.

 Film - Film

-Before it became the capital of literature from this part of the world, Pula was the capital of Croatian, or more broadly, Yugoslav film.
-The main theme of the 16th Book Fair(y), titled Book and Film, permeated, like no theme before, all the Fair’s segments and gave rise to an array of new programs.
-Gone With the Film, American Night, and Midnight Cowboys are only some of the programs in which the interconnection between film and literature and the relation between literature and film script was discussed by respectable members of Croatian and post-Yugoslav filmmakers’ scene.
+Before it became the capital of literature in this part of the world, Pula was the capital of Croatian, or more broadly, Yugoslavian film.
+The main theme of the 16th Book Fair(y), titled Book and Film, was integrated, like no theme before, into all of the Fair’s segments and introduced an array of new programs.
+Gone With the Film, American Night, and Midnight Cowboys were only some of the programs in which the interconnection between fbooks and film and the relation between books and screenplays was discussed by respectable members of Croatian and post-Yugoslavian filmmakers’ scene.

-Dragan Nikolić, Voja Brajović, Mirjana Karanović, Slobodan Šijan, Dušan Makavejev, Bogdan Diklić, Goran Marković, Želimir Žilnik, Rade Šerbedžija, Goran Bogdan, Bobo Jelčić, Sergej Trifunović, Dino Mustafić, Maria Schrader, Rajko Grlić are just some of the guests that placed the Book Fair(y) on regional film map and even transformed it into cinema where the premiere of Goran Marković’s feature film Tour and documentary piece about Konstantin Koča Popović took place with the participation of the director.
+Dragan Nikolić, Voja Brajović, Mirjana Karanović, Slobodan Šijan, Dušan Makavejev, Bogdan Diklić, Goran Marković, Želimir Žilnik, Rade Šerbedžija, Goran Bogdan, Bobo Jelčić, Sergej Trifunović, Dino Mustafić, Maria Schrader, Rajko Grlić were just some of the guests who placed the Book Fair(y) on the regional film map and even transformed it into a cinema where the premiere of Goran Marković’s feature film Turneja and documentary about Konstantin Koča Popović took place with the participation of the director.

 Giardini 2 – Club&Bookstore

 The plan didn’t look so bad.
 Of course, if you ask the optimists.
 In other words, the ones who couldn’t imagine that a difficult and complex socio-political situation would be dealt with gunfire bursts and platoons.
-Nonetheless, a year after Magdalena Vodopija opened a bookstore in Pula, that (in)famous socio-political situation – escalated, as it used to be said those days.
-A war started, later to be recalled as the Homeland War.
+Nonetheless, a year after Magdalena Vodopija opened a bookstore in Pula, that (in)famous socio-political situation – had escalated, as it used to be said in those days.
+A war started, later named the Homeland War.

-The Fair got back to its roots, and Pula got a year-round literary oasis.
+The Fair has returned to its roots, and Pula got a year-round literary oasis.

 Hvala - Thank you